Spanish Revolution of 1936: Obstacles

 The biggest problems that the communities faced were those consequential of the war itself: shortage of raw materials such as fertilizers, seeds, gear, and tools, or the lack of labor due to the mobilization.
 They also had great problems in their relationship with the state, as the collectives were an expression of power outside the state and also as ideological rivals of the communism that dominated the government.
 This is how they suffered discrimination in the financing of the IRA, the CLUEA's competition in the Levante, forced unionization in Catalonia, or their forced dissolution in Aragon.

 State response

 Once the state was restructured at any of its levels, it tried to stop, direct or at least channel any revolutionary organism.
 Regarding the collectives, the Minister of Agriculture Uribe drew up a decree of agrarian collectivizations that only sought to channel them.
 With this decree an excessive importance was given to the individual farmer.

 The scope of the revolution

 The figures are often fuzzy.
 Various numbers have been proposed.
-Gastón Leval says that there were 3 million people who participated.
+Gaston Leval says that there were 3 million people who participated.
 Vernon Richards talks about 1,500,000.
 Frank Mintz, in a 1970 study, says it was between 2,440,000 and 3,200,000; but by 1977 he had already revised these figures, placing it at a minimum of 1,838,000 collectivists.
 Its justification is the following: